tamizhvendan/personal-website/content/blog/why-i-do-not-use-ai-tools-for-coding.md

 title: "Why I am not using AI tools for Coding"
 date: 2023-11-09
 tags: ['blog', 'craftsmanship']
+description: Developers relying on AI for instant answers may miss out on the valuable learning experience of searching for alternative solutions, hindering their overall growth.
 ---

 There is a beautiful sentence from a Tamil Movie song.